ajsb85/footpattern.ai/app/README.md

 ![Logo](./press-kit/logo.png)
 # _Footpattern _

-The **_Footpattern** is a powerful and user-friendly mobile application designed to streamline attendance management for both employees and employers.
+The **_Footpattern** is an application designed to streamline attendance management for both employees and employers.
 This Flutter-based application leverages the capabilities of Supabase as its backend database, providing a reliable and efficient solution for tracking and managing employee attendance.

 ## Table of Contents